threefoldtech/js-sdk/docs/wiki/marketplace/deployment.md

 ## Overview

-Marketplace package is created to offer a centralized place where end-users can deploy different types of solutions without needing to have an idnetity registered in the explorer or even have a 3bot running.
+Marketplace package is created to offer a centralized place where end-users can deploy different types of solutions without needing to have an identity registered in the explorer or even have a 3bot running.
 All the user needs is to have 3Bot Connect ([Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en)/[IOS](https://apps.apple.com/us/app/3bot-connect/id1459845885)) app installed on his mobile device with logged in user.

+### Components

+Maketplace deployment requires three machines.
+One machine has `js-sdk` installed with `3Bot` server to run the marketplace package and two machines used for backup.

 ### Installation